LEAGUE GUIDELINES & SUPPLEMENTAL RULES

 Hockey is for Everyoneâ„¢ uses the game of hockey - and the National Hockey Leagueâ€™s global influence - to drive positive social change and foster more inclusive communities.

 The GSHL is an adult hockey community committed to sharing values of diversity and inclusion to achieve and sustain player excellence.
 The GSHL firmly believes that we can best promote player excellence by recruiting and retaining a diverse group of players, coaches, referees and scorekeepers, by creating a climate of respect that is supportive of each otherâ€™s success and provide equal playing opportunity to people of all race, color, religion, national origin, gender, and sexual orientation.
-This climate for diversity, inclusion and excellence is critical to maintaining a league that is safe, fair and fun for all.
+This climate for diversity, inclusion and excellence is critical to maintaining a league that is fair and fun for all.

 Simply put, Hockey is for Everyoneâ„¢.